This section provides information about the key issues and

 Working women contribute significantly to the Scottish economy

 but they can face particular challenges.
-For more information and
+Information and the Gender

 Around 33,000 16 to 19 year olds in Scotland were not in